DJSeb/kernel-shark-sebanek-gh-mirror/Stacklook/doc/user/user-manual.md

 # Intro

-This document serves as a simple to grasp manual for the "naps" KernelShark plugin.
+This document serves as a simple to grasp manual for the "Stacklook" KernelShark plugin.

 ![Fig. 1](../images/SlWorking.png)
 Figure 1.